hjheath/cows/README.md

 This application consists of:
 * A python script that regularly sends data from a cow to the server
 * A flask web server that listens for cow data and saves them to a sqlite database
+* A JSON API to serve the data (on the same flask server)

 ## Developing the app